FeeSimple/deploy-contract/README.md

-# Deploy smart contract to the remote testnet via the local nodeos
+# Deploy a smart contract to the remote testnet via local nodeos

 ## Start the local nodeos